-Lianne Vostermans is a postdoctoral researcher in the field of Terrorism and Political Violence at the Institute of Security and Global Affairs (ISGA), Leiden University.
-Her research focuses on (violent) social and political mobilisation, paying particular attention to the interplay between emotions, identity, ideology, religion, organisational networks and opportunity structures.
-Lianne has conducted extensive fieldwork in the Middle East, collecting, amongst others, testimonies of militants.
-At Leiden University, Lianne works on the European Commission H2020 funded project DRIVE, looking at the dynamics behind the reciprocal radicalisation between Islamist and Right-Wing extremist movements in North-Western Europe.
+Lianne Vostermans is a senior researcher in the field of terrorism and political violence, currently Senior Advisor at OpenHorizon and a senior researcher on the Drive project.
+Her research focuses on (violent) social and political mobilisation, paying particular attention to the interplay between emotions, identity, ideology, religion, organisational networks, and opportunity structures.
+Lianne has conducted extensive fieldwork in the Middle East, collecting, amongst others, the testimonies of militants.
+At Leiden University, Lianne works on the European Commission H2020-funded project DRIVE, looking at the dynamics behind the reciprocal radicalisation between Islamist and right-wing extremist movements in North-Western Europe.

-Lianne obtained her PhD from the Durham Global Security Institute at Durham University (with an ESRC scholarship), holds a MSc in Defence, Development and Diplomacy at Durham University, a PCG in the Psychology of Religion at Cambridge University and a BA in Liberal Arts and Sciences from University College Utrecht.
+Lianne obtained her PhD from the Durham Global Security Institute at Durham University (with an ESRC scholarship), holds a MSc in Defence, Development and Diplomacy at Durham University, a PCG in the Psychology of Religion at Cambridge University, and a BA in Liberal Arts and Sciences from University College Utrecht.
 Previously, Lianne was an affiliate at King’s College London.